DimasHoshinova/B-83NukeBot/Tutorial.md

 A complete code for a discord nuke bot!

 ## WARNING !
-The Developer will not be responsible for what happens.
+The developer will not be responsible for what happens.
+So before you act, we ask you to think about what will happen to you!

 ### 🧰  Set-up